mokeseven7/wordpress/README.md

-# APG Team CDK Infra For Wordpress
+# CDK Infra For Wordpress

 This repo contains the CDK constructs generate the required for a wordpress site.
 While there are a few manual steps, its assumed this would be executed via the ordcestration tool of your choice.
 When using CDK its important to remember, CDK is the "what", not the how.